Kevin Roy betting profile: Sony Open in Hawaii - PGA TOUR

 Roy's recent performances

-- Roy had his best finish at the Sanderson Farms Championship, where he finished tied for 18th with a score of 13-under.
+- He had his best finish at the Sanderson Farms Championship, where he finished tied for 18th with a score of 13-under.

 - Roy has an average of 0.428 Strokes Gained: Off-the-Tee in his past five tournaments.